wineslab/xDevSM-xapps-examples/ho_xapp/README.md

-# RC XAPP (TODO)
+# RC XAPP

-Example of Radio Bearer Control RC xapp using the xDevSM framework
+Example of Radio Resource Connected Mobility Control RC xapp using the xDevSM framework